AdamAmusa/crytpo_workflow/README.md

 ### 2. Working Ionic Angular App
 ![Working App](image-13.png)

-The application is fully functional and aligned with the chosen topic of cryptocurrency tracking.
+From the image above you can see that the application is working and running and as you can see from the list of crypto currencies it aligns with the topic I chose which was a crypto app.

 ### 3. Use of Angular Router
 ![Router Configuration](image-14.png)